dylan-lang/pacman-catalog/README.md

 # pacman-catalog

 This repository is a set of package definitions for the Dylan programming language.
-This data is used by the [pacman](https://github.com/dylan-tool/pacman) library to install Dylan packages and their dependencies.
+This data is used by the [pacman](https://github.com/dylan-lang/pacman) library to install Dylan packages and their dependencies.

 If you would like to add a new library to the catalog just send a pull request.
 In order to test your change, set the `DYLAN_CATALOG` shell variable to the pathname of your local catalog and then build and run the `pacman-catalog-test` library to verify that the catalog parses correctly.

+You're changes will not be "live" until a new release of this repository is created on GitHub.
+A local copy of this repository is cached by `pacman` in `${DYLAN}/pkg/pacman-catalog`.
+To for a quicker update after a new release is published, delete that directory.

 **Note:** this package management system is new for Dylan, and many packages are still bundled into the [opendylan](https://github.com/dylan-lang/opendylan) repository.
 If